Hoe hormonale verandering tijdens de overgang invloed hebben op gewichtsverlies

 Hormonal fluctuations can increase cravings for carbohydrates and sweets, making it harder to make healthy choices.

-Reduced motivation for exercise
+Decreased motivation for exercise

 Changes in energy levels and motivation can reduce the frequency and intensity of exercise.